-Actual Projected Capital Improvement Plan
+Actual Projected Capita I Improvemer nt Plan

-Carroll Park & Center 2018 2019 2020 2021 2022 2023 2024
+Carroll Park & Center 2016 2017 2018 2019 2020 2021 2022

-Master Plan Review - - - - - -
+Master Plan Improvement 250,000

-Building Improvement 84,495 1,200,000 800,000 - - - -
+Architecture/Enginering 50,000

+Building Deconstruction

+Park Improvement

-Park Improvements - - - - - - -
+- - - - - 300,000 -

-84,495 1,200,000 800,000 - - - -

 Cheney Mansion

 Cheney Mansion was designed in 1913 by Charles E. White, Jr. for the Sharpe family.
 It has six bedrooms, seven bathrooms, many reception rooms, a ballroom, coach house and greenhouse on two acres of landscaped grounds.
 It was purchased in 1922 by Andrew and Mary Dole and inherited by their niece, Elizabeth Cheney, who deeded it to the Park District in 1975.
 The Park District took ownership of the property in 1985.
 It was designated an Oak Park Landmark by the Village of Oak Park in 2004.
 Cheney Mansion is currently used for Park District programs such as cooking classes and special events, and as a rental facility for the public.
 The mission of Cheney Mansion is "to provide a unique venue for recreation programs, special activities and community events for the enjoyment of Oak Park residents and is a distinctive locale for private meetings and celebrations."